 and you could find yourself bottoming out on rocks.

 Paddlers are advised to exercise caution

-Weather on the river today will be areas of smoke before 7am. sunny, with a high near 89. light and variable wind becoming northwest 5 to 9 mph in the afternoon.
+Weather on the river today will be partly sunny, then gradually becoming sunny, with a high near 64. calm wind becoming southeast 5 to 7 mph in the morning.

 Temps are expected to range between

 along the Weber River,